Cyberlearning at Community Colleges (C3) Project Workshop at HAPS

 · How to collaborate with other faculty on curriculum projects.

 If you are a community college faculty member and would like to participate, please submit an application as soon as possible.
 There is no charge for the workshop and funded participants will also have their HAPS meeting registration fee paid (valued at over $300).
-In addition, we are able to provide up to $200 in support for your travel and/or lodging.
+In addition, all participants will receive a years membership in HAPS.

 Workshop Overview and Goals